gajun755/jenkins_demo/README.md

 # jenkins_demo for jenkins pipeline
-Learn argo cd for coti. delievery
+Learn argo cd for coti. delievery what you see.